hotlanta/Vale-MCP/ollama_how_to_guide.md

 - Enter URL where Vale MCP server is running:
   [[http://host.docker.internal:8001]](http://host.docker.internal:8001)
-  (this URL is used since Open WebUI is containerizes while mcpo proxy runs on your laptop)
+  (this URL is used since Open WebUI is containerized while mcpo proxy runs on your laptop)

 - ![](media/image3.png){width="0.3542049431321085in"
   height="0.33337489063867015in"}Toggle on the connection